Azure/cortana-intelligence-predictive-maintenance-aerospace/Technical Deployment Guide/README.md

 Follow the steps below to connect pbix file to the SQL Database (containing prediction results) for visualization.

-Get the database credentials from SQL database table where you recorded the values in Section 6.
+Get the database credentials from SQL database table where you recorded the values in [Section 7](#section-7-deploy-azure-sql-server-and-database).

 You&#39;ll need database server name, database name, user name and password before moving to next steps.
 Update the data source of the cold path report file with Power BI Desktop.